carlos-p-t/diploma-thesis/README.md

 * [Diploma Draft](https://github.com/carlos-p-t/diploma-thesis/blob/main/Diploma_draft.pdf): The LaTeX PDF version of the thesis progress, as requested by the requirements.

 * The [presentation](https://github.com/carlos-p-t/diploma-thesis/blob/main/Evaluating%20the%20significance%20of%20outdoor%20advertising%20utilizing%20computer%20vision%20II.pptx) of the results achieved for this course, the [PDF](https://github.com/carlos-p-t/diploma-thesis/blob/main/Evaluating%20the%20significance%20of%20outdoor%20advertising%20utilizing%20computer%20vision%20II.pdf) version of this file is included for visualization purposes.

+More details about the datasets, procedures, methodologies, and the results are explained in the Diploma Draft file.